fueguchi/nixos-config/README.md

 # My NixOS configuration
 > [!CAUTION]
-> This configuration is not meant to use is another hardware than mine.
+> This configuration is not meant to be used with hardware other than mine.
-> Trying to build and deploy them to other systems without appropriate changes
-> can render your machines unbootable and damage data.
+> Trying to deploy it to other machines without appropriate changes can render your machines unbootable and damage data.